jackfoxy/urQL/docs/ref-ch01-introduction.md

 `<expression>  ::=` from query diagram.

-Text outside of brakets represents required keywords.
+Text outside of brackets represents required keywords.

 All whitespace is the same, a single space or LF suffices.
 Whitespace around delimiting `;` and `,` is optional.